ossan-dev/docker-intro/blog-post.md

 Now you are able to build your user-defined image and do some simple stuff with Docker.
 One use-case is when you have to deal with backup that contain sensitive data.
 U cannot show them to anyone else.
 One way to achieve it could be this method so you can still work with consistent data while not exposing confidential info.
 In this post we only scratched the surface of Docker, there is plenty of other things that are worth to be aware of.
 This blog post is based upon a talk that you can see [here](https://youtu.be/xUR6Dcuopcw) .

 I hope you enjoy this post and find it useful.
 If you have any questions or you want to spot me some errors I really appreciate it and I'll make my best to follow up.
-If you enjoy it and would like to sustain me consider giving a like and sharing on your favourite socials.
+If you enjoy it and would like to sustain me consider giving a like and sharing on your favorite socials.
 Stay safe and see you soon! 😎